khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

 Error messages for specific situations are more helpful to users.

 - `Your project title needs to have at least 3 characters` is more specific and direct than `Name is too short`.
-- `Your display name can't be blank` is clearer and more specific than `Field is empty`.
+- `Display name is required` is more specific than `Field is empty` and more succinct than `Your display name can't be blank`.

 ### Consistent